nijnstein/BLAST-Documentation/LanguageReference.md

 ```
 function f1(a, b)
 (
-  return a + b;
+   c = a + b;
+   return (a + b) / c;
 );
 ```
 Blast functions will however work differently then in for example C#.
 There is NO scope.
-Although its possible to use the stack, blast will inline the function as is; working more like a macro.
-It will operate directly on the used variables and it will not make any data copies, making all parameters passed by reference.
+Although its possible to use the stack, blast pushes only its current code-pointer to the stack, jumps to the function and then returns back to the location popped from stack.
+It operates directly on the used variables and it does not make any data copies, making all parameters passed by reference.
+Returning data will also work directly on the same data elements.
+Assigning `c` within a function assigns `c` in global scope.

-It could be possible to grow the stack and allow recursion with each recursion having its own scope but that is not in line with the direction we think this project should take.
+Functions may call other inline functions.

 This should be viewed as a utility function, for recurring needs please consider implementing user defined external function calls that can be called natively.

 ### External Function Calls